OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

   </authorization-matrix>
 ```

-### Integration tests
+### Implementing an integration test

-Integration tests are implemented using a maximum of factorized code and one test case by **Point Of View (POV)** has been created in order to group the verifications by profile of access level (logical role) and facilitate the rendering/identification of the errors.
+**To create an integration test, you should use a maximum of factorized code and one test case by Point Of View (POV) so the verifications can be profiled by access level (logical role).
+This will facilitate the rendering/identification of the errors.**

-Parsing, object mapping and access to the authorization matrix information has been implemented using XML marshalling/unmarshalling built-in features provided by the technology used to implement the tests (JAXB here) in order to limit the code to the one in charge of performing the tests.
+In this integration test, we have implemented parsing, object mapping and access to the authorization matrix by marshalling XML into a Java object and unmarshalling the object back into XML These features are used to implement the tests (JAXB here) and limit the code to the developer in charge of performing the tests.

-This is the implementation of the integration tests case class:
+**Here is a sample implementation of an integration test case class:**

 ``` java
   import org.owasp.pocauthztesting.enumeration.SecurityRole;